KatherineMichel/the-global-united-methodist-church-reimagined/user_recruiting_process.md

 ![](user-testing/user-testing-confirmation-email.jpg)

 Though Google Ventures suggests including in the email a link to a non-disclosure agreement, I did not feel that one was needed for this situation.

-## Testing Setup

-* Cleaned desk, computer, screen
-* Removed extraneous files from computer destop
-* Moved prototype file to desktop
-* Did a test run of prototype
-* Opened lightning demo and mobile app use case links in a browser
-* Printed interview guide and placed in clipboard alongside notepad and pen
-* Cleaned room
-* Placed a "Do not disturb!
-User testing in progress" sign on the door
-* After each interview, reset testing setup, including prototype